 A fact for all you rock dwellers: Portland is rising.
 The city and surrounding communities will add 4,802 new apartment units this year, and this particular breed of growth shows no signs of stopping.
 Your visceral traffic panic is noted (and approved).
 But there’s good news to be found in all the construction cranes: rent growth in Portland is slowing, and density is increasing.
-These four, big city–scale apartment projects, from smallest to tallest, could change downtown living forever.
+These four, big city–scale apartment projects could change downtown living forever.

 The Collective on 4th (planned 2019)